Mairavieira/data_science/README.md

   <img src="banner.png" >
 </p>

-# Maíra Vieira
+# Carlos Melo
 <sub>Bachelor of biology, student of data science</sub>

-<p>With experiences in the biological field, today I study to enter the career of data science.<p>
+With experiences in the biological field, today I study to enter the career of data science.

 **Background in:** Python